Skip to content

 Fast Facts

-• Innovative curriculum, high-tech classrooms
+• Innovative rural healthcare-focused curriculum and high-tech classrooms

 • 28-month program, including summers